Mykola-CI/forward-stock-plan/README.md

 - Languages:

-  - [Python 3.11.7](https://www.python.org/downloads/release/python-3117/): used to anchor the project and direct all application behavior
+  - [Python 3.11.7](https://www.python.org/downloads/release/python-3117/): used to anchor the project and direct all application behavior.

-  - [JavaScript](https://www.javascript.com/): used to provide the start script needed to run the Code Institute mock terminal in the browser
+  - [JavaScript](https://www.javascript.com/): used to provide the start script needed to run the Code Institute mock terminal in the browser.

-  - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) used to construct the elements involved in building the mock terminal in the browser
+  - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) used to construct the elements involved in building the mock terminal in the browser.

 - Libraries, Modules:

+  - [GSPREAD](https://docs.gspread.org/en/latest/) Module used for Data Exchange between the project's Python and the Google Sheets

-  - [os](https://docs.python.org/3/library/os.html).
-Used to clear the terminal when navigating menus
+  - [os](https://docs.python.org/3/library/os.html) used to clear the terminal when navigating menus.

-  - [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/)  used to implement the menu.
+  - [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/)  used to implement the menus and sub-menus to enhance User experience while working in terminal mode.

-  - [Colorama](https://pypi.org/project/colorama/) used to add colors and styles to the project.
+  - [Colorama](https://pypi.org/project/colorama/) used to add colors to the terminal outputs.

-  - [Tabulate](https://pypi.org/project/tabulate/) used to print tabular data to console or terminal
+  - [Tabulate](https://pypi.org/project/tabulate/) used to print tabular data to console or terminal in a presentable form

-  - [Statistics](https://docs.python.org/3/library/statistics.html) used for calculating averages
+  - [Statistics](https://docs.python.org/3/library/statistics.html) used for calculating average weekly sales

+  - [Math](https://docs.python.org/3/library/math.html) used for rounding floats

 - Services and Tools: